Will-ALVIDI/cppStartingKit/README.md

 **Introduction**

 Build systems in Sublime Text are project specific.
-It is hard to make one which covers every type of project you will do.
-The **C++ Starting Kit** provides a build system and the following documentation as a starting point, not as an universal solution.
+It is hard to make one which covers every types of projects you will encounter.
+The **C++ Starting Kit** build system and the following documentation are an introduction and a starting point for your own future sublime build systems.

-I recommend you to create your own first build system inside the user folder in Sublime Text :
+I recommend you to create your first user build system inside the user folder in Sublime Text :

 * Go to `Sublime Text/Data/Packages/User` folder.
 * Or from Sublime Text by going to `Preferences > Browse Packages...` then go inside the `User` folder.